General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Introduction

-Although the use of dissipative relativistic-hydrodynamics effects has only just started in the modelling of BNS mergers, this is not the case when describing the special-relativistic evolution of hot and dense strongly interacting matter created in heavy-ion collisions (HICs).
-In this case, a vast literature has been developed on the optimal way to model dissipative effects in such collisions \citep[see, \eg][for some recent reviews]{romatschke_romatschke_2019,Busza2018} and extract from them the imprint of the shear and bulk viscosity to be compared with the experimental data \citep{Bernhard2019}.
+We should remark that although the use of dissipative relativistic-hydrodynamics effects in the modelling of BNS mergers has only just started, this is not the case when describing the special-relativistic evolution of hot and dense strongly interacting matter created in heavy-ion collisions.
+In this case, in fact, a vast literature has been developed on the optimal way to model dissipative effects in such collisions \citep[see, \eg][for some recent reviews]{romatschke_romatschke_2019,Busza2018} and extract from them the imprint of the shear and bulk viscosity via comparison with the experimental data \citep{Bernhard2019}.

-We here make use of the bulk of knowledge developed to model numerically dissipative effects in HICs (see \citealt{McNelis2021} for some very recent overview) to propose a comprehensive description of general-relativistic dissipative hydrodynamics (GRDHD) to be used for modelling dissipative effects in BNS mergers.
+We here make use of the experience developed when modelling numerically dissipative effects in heavy-ion collisions (see \citealt{McNelis2021} for some very recent overview) to propose a comprehensive description of general-relativistic dissipative hydrodynamics (GRDHD) to be used for modelling dissipative effects in BNS mergers.
 In particular, we propose a complete formulation of the equations of GRDHD based on a second-order description of relativistic dissipative effects and cast them into a 3+1 split of spacetime, in which they can then be coupled to the solution of the Einstein equations.
 More specifically, we choose the equations first derived by \citet{Israel76}, in the notation of \citet{Hiscock1983} (from now on denoted as \textbf{HL83}), to serve as our reference second-order theory.
 We discuss the properties of this formulation and provide a comprehensive comparison with other and equivalent formulations of relativistic dissipative hydrodynamics that have been proposed and employed in the literature.
 In addition, we discuss the implementation of this formulation in the general-relativistic magnetohydrodynamics code \texttt{BHAC}, where it is subject to a number of tests in special and general relativity.